nextcord/nextcord/docs/migrating.rst

     on_command_error(ctx, error)

 The extraneous ``command`` parameter in :func:`.on_command` and :func:`.on_command_completion` have been removed.
-The :class:`~ext.commands.Command` instance was not kept up-to date so it was incorrect.
+The :class:`~ext.commands.Command` instance was not kept up-to-date so it was incorrect.
 In order to get the up to date :class:`~ext.commands.Command` instance, use the :attr:`.Context.command` attribute.